GoblinArchives/LiminalHorror/Investigators.md

 - PERILOUS	Has the potential to cause those who carry it to be Deprived.
 - PIERCING	Ignores Armor and goes straight to STR.
 - POISON	Damage beyond HP triggers a Save.
 On a failure, the victim suffers 1d4 damage to DEX at the end of scene.
-- POTENT	Rolls using this item are Enhanced.
+- POTENT	Damage rolls using this item are Enhanced.
 - QUICK	If using this, go first (if speed is a factor).
 - SILENT	This item can be used without a sound.
 - SLOW	If using this, go last (if speed is a factor).